 Every year, we publish an annual Business Plan to outline in more detail which activities we will undertake and when.

-The Business Plan lists the specific activities that we will undertake during 2019-20 against each of our strategic aims.
-It also explains that 2019-20 will be the start of a period in which we will continue to focus much of our energy and resources on our core regulatory activities.
+This Business Plan lists the specific activities that, subject to review in light of the Coronavirus pandemic, we will undertake during 2020-21 against each of our strategic aims.
+As in 2019-20, our work in 2020-21 will focus much of our energy and resources on our core regulatory activities.

-We are committed to providing value for money to the profession which funds us in everything that we do.
-Our budget for 2019-20 is £5,614k.
-In addition, we contribute £3,414k to the common services, such as IT, HR and Finance, which we share with the Bar Council.
-There is more information about our planned income and expenditure in this Plan.DOWNLOAD THE 2019-20 BUSINESS PLAN
+All our work is undertaken in the public interest and we remain committed to providing value-for-money to the profession which funds us in what we do.
+Our budget for 2020-21 is £6,361k.
+In addition, we contribute £4,046k to the common services (such as IT, HR and Finance) which we share with the Bar Council.
+There is more information about our planned income and expenditure in this Plan.DOWNLOAD THE 2020-21 BUSINESS PLAN